To view a map of the catchment area for this school click here

 Redlands Primary School has a published admission number of 60.

 In line with Leicestershire County Council’s variation to its admission arrangements, our admission number is capped to the school’s Publish Admission Number (PAN).
-Please see the document below for further details:

 In Leicestershire, primary and infant schools offer a school place for a child of four years of age from the autumn term following their fourth birthday.
 However, statutory school age is from the first term after your child’s fifth birthday.